Ochre-crowned greenlet: Taxonomy and systematics

-The North American Classification Committee of the American Ornithological Society (AOS) recognizes one species but within it divides the subspecies into two groups.
-It calls rubrifrons and lutescens the "rubrifrons group" with the English name "red-fronted greenlet".
-The rest of the subspecies are the "ochraceiceps group" and retain the English name "tawny-crowned greenlet".

-The independent South American Classification Committee, formerly part of the AOS, has accepted a proposal to split T. ochraceiceps into four species but has not implemented it due to lack of agreement on English names.
-The four species use the same main divisions as the IOC and Clements but like HBW does not include pallidipectus, pacificus, nelsoni and viridior.

-This article follows the IOC treatment as a single species.
+The Para greenlet (Tunchiornis rubrifrons), Guianan greenlet (Tunchiornis luteifrons), and rufous-fronted greenlet (Tunchiornis ferrugineifrons) were formerly considered to be subspecies of what was then known as the tawny-crowned greenlet.
+Following the split most systems changed the English name of T. ochraceiceps to ochre-crowned greenlet.
+They are now treated as separate species based on a study of the Tunchiornis ochraceiceps complex by Nelson Buainain and collaborators that was published in 2021.
+Although the differences in plumage and vocalization are small, the taxa are separable by mitochondrial and nuclear genetic data.

+However, as of July 2026 the ochre-crowned greenlet's taxonomy is unsettled.
+The Clements taxonomy does not recognize T. o. pacificus but includes it within T. o. pallidipectus.
+BirdLife International's Handbook of the Birds of the World (HBW) recognizes only T. o. ochraceiceps and T. o. bulunensis of the five but also includes T. o. ferrugineifrons that the other systems treat as the rufous-fronted greenlet.
+HBW also retained the English name tawny-crowned greenlet.
+And in July 2026 the South American Classification Committee renamed all members of Tunchiornis "brownlet".
+They made the change because the genus Tunchiornis is not closely related to the other genera of greenlets and because its species are more brown than green.
+(Note: The SACC adopted the split in February 2026 and between then and July called T. ochraceiceps the "northern tawny-crowned greenlet".
+At the same time that they adopted "brownlet" they deleted "tawny-crowned" and adopted the other systems' prefix of "ochre-crowned" for the species.)

 Description

-The tawny-crowned greenlet is 9.5 to 13 cm long and weighs 8.4 to 13.5 g.
+The ochre-crowned greenlet is 9.5 to 13 cm long and weighs 8.4 to 13.5 g.
 The sexes have the same plumage.
 Adults of the nominate subspecies T. o. ochraceiceps have a yellowish forehead and a yellow-brown crown.
 Their face is mostly dull grayish.
 Their upperparts are olive-brown that is slightly more greenish on the rump.
 Their wings' primaries and secondaries are grayish black with buff-brown edges on the outer webs.
 Their tail is dull brown with cinnamon-brown edges on the feathers.
 Their chin is mottled grayish white, their throat gray with a faint yellow-green tinge, their breast ochraceous, their flanks yellowish gray, their belly's center yellow, and their vent grayish yellow.
 Their underwing coverts are yellow.
 They have a pale gray iris, a gray maxilla, a paler mandible, and pinkish to grayish legs and feet.

-The other subspecies of the tawny-crowned greenlet differ from the nominate and each other thus:
+The other subspecies of the ochre-crowned greenlet differ from the nominate and each other thus: